-We also entered into new employment agreements with Dr. Dake, Dr. Gillies and Mr. Eldridge, which superseded any prior offer letters or consulting agreements previously entered into with us.
-The new employment agreements provide for standard terms of employment, including base salary, annual bonus potential and benefits eligibility.
-In addition, the new employment agreements provide for severance benefits for Dr. Dake, Dr. Gillies and Mr. Eldridge.
-In connection with a termination without Cause or resignation for Good Reason (each, as defined in such executive's employment agreement) (a "Qualifying Termination"), Dr. Dake, Dr. Gillies and Mr. Eldridge shall be entitled to the following benefits, subject to the execution and nonrevocation of a release in favor of the Company: (i) nine months of base salary continuation and (ii) nine months of continued COBRA continuation benefits.
-Upon a Qualifying Termination within 12 months following a change in control, Dr. Dake, Dr. Gillies and Mr. Eldridge shall be entitled to the following benefits, in lieu of the aforementioned entitlements: (i) 12 months of base salary and the target annual bonus for the year of termination, payable in lump sum, (ii) 12 months of continued COBRA continuation benefits, and (iii) full accelerated vesting of all equity awards subject to time-based vesting conditions.
-If any payments would be subject to the excise tax imposed by Section 4999 of the Code, then such payments, shall be reduced to avoid the imposition of such excise tax, provided, however, that such reduction shall only occur if the executive's reduced payments, in the aggregate, are greater than the aggregate payments to be received by the executive absent such reduction but with the imposition of the excise tax.
+We also entered into employment agreements with Mr. Eldridge and Dr. Verwijs.
+These employment agreements provide for standard terms of employment, including base salary, annual bonus potential and benefits eligibility.
+In addition, the employment agreements provide for severance benefits for Mr. Eldridge and Dr. Verwijs.
+In connection with a termination without Cause or resignation for Good Reason (each, as defined in such executive's employment agreement) (a "Qualifying Termination"), Mr. Eldridge and Dr. Verwijs shall be entitled to the following benefits, subject to the execution and nonrevocation of a release in favor of the Company: (i) nine months of base salary continuation and (ii) nine months of continued Company-paid COBRA continuation benefits.
+Upon a Qualifying Termination within 12 months following a change in control, Mr. Eldridge and Dr. Verwijs shall be entitled to the following benefits, in lieu of the aforementioned entitlements: (i) 12 months of base salary and the target annual bonus for the year of termination, payable in lump sum, (ii) 12 months of continued Company-paid COBRA continuation benefits, and (iii) full accelerated vesting of all equity awards subject to time-based vesting conditions.
+If any payments would be subject to the excise tax imposed by Section 4999 of the Code, then such payments shall be reduced to avoid the imposition of such excise tax, provided, however, that such reduction shall only occur if the executive's reduced payments, in the aggregate, are greater than the aggregate payments to be received by the executive absent such reduction but with the imposition of the excise tax.

-Outstanding Equity Awards at 2021 Fiscal Year-End
+Outstanding Equity Awards at 2022 Fiscal Year-End

-The following table sets forth information concerning outstanding equity awards held by each of our named executive officers as of December 31, 2021.
+The following table sets forth information concerning outstanding equity awards held by each of our named executive officers as of December 31, 2022.

 All equity awards set forth in the table below were granted under our 2018 Plan or 2021 Plan.